Leflore County High School

 Leflore County High School or LCHS is a public high school in Itta Bena, Mississippi, United States.
 It is a part of the Greenwood-Leflore Consolidated School District.

 History

 Previously the school was in the Leflore County School District.
 On July 1, 2019, the Leflore County and Greenwood districts consolidated into the Greenwood-Leflore School District.

+Sherrod Gideon coached the football team.

 Campus

 Leflore County High is located in the small rural town of Itta Bena, Mississippi in Leflore County on Lakeside Drive.
-On campus, Leflore County Elementary, which serves pre-K through 6th grade, is also located on the back end of the school.
+On campus, Leflore County Elementary, which serves pre-K through 6th grade, is in back the high school.